 The term free cash flow, also designated by the abbreviation FCF, represents the cash left over after subtracting money used for operations and capital expenditures.
 FCF excludes non-cash expenses on the income statement.
 Therefore it is a measure of profitability that includes expenditures on capital and assets.
 As well as the changes in the amount of working capital noted on the balance sheet.
 This exclusion extends to interest payments.

 When analysts are evaluating a company’s ability to generate cash flow, they will use different FCF models.
-Comparing free cash flow to equity, or market cap, or enterprise value.
+Comparing free cash flow to equity, market cap, or enterprise value.
 This is in order to determine the profitability of a particular investment as well as account for dilution on the value of a company’s stock.

 In summary, FCF is the amount of money available to a company to pay back its debts and potentially award dividends to investors.
 FCF is one of the most important metrics, often used as an investment analysis tool.
 Because it can help investors understand the financial dynamics of a company.